-Young children may demand attention or create other distractions when the rest of the family would prefer to connect with their pet - so please consider your own emotional well-being when deciding whether to have children present.
+Young children may need attention, ask lots of questions, or create other distractions when the rest of the family would prefer to quietly connect with the pet - so please consider your own emotional well-being when deciding whether to have children present.

 More information for parents can be found HERE.
-Please feel free to discuss your concerns for your children with Dr. Ivey.
+Please feel free to discuss your concerns for your kids with Dr. Ivey.